-What is the format of the Quantitative Reasoning section?
+What is the format of the GRE Verbal Reasoning section?

 What are some of the topics that show up in this section?

-The Official Guide to the GRE Revised General Test provides an insight into the topics likely to appear on the GRE’s Quantitative Section.
-Going through this is very highly recommended.
+The Official Guide to the GRE Revised General Test provides an insight into the GRE’s Verbal Reasoning Section.
+Another ETS resource, the Official GRE VERBAL REASONING Practice Questions Volume 1 contains 150 real test questions with explanations.
+Going through this resources are very highly recommended.

 What are the types of questions that are asked?

-According to the ETS’ official website, the GRE Quantitative Reasoning section comprises of 4 types of questions:
+According to the ETS’ official website, the GRE Verbal Reasoning section comprises of the following question types: